 I recommend that before you embark on your own walking tour, make sure to find these places in order.
 It will save you time, especially if you are not good at reading maps – like me. 😀

-There is no better place to start my walking tour but here on a Saturday morning.
-This is not just a historical Rennaissance building, but this is the center of Austrian arts.
-Waltz originated in Vienna and world-renowned composers, like Mozart and Beethoven, found their homes here.
+There is no better place to start my walking tour than on a Saturday morning.
+This is not just a historical Rennaissance building but the center of Austrian arts.
+Waltz originated in Vienna, and world-renowned composers like Mozart and Beethoven found their homes here.

 I’m so glad I passed this area before opening hours.
 Or else, I would have gone shopping, instead of continuing my walking tour. 😀

 This is, perhaps, Vienna’s most recognized landmark.
 And you can’t miss it.
-Its multi-coloured tiles and the imposing Gothic tower will absolutely captivate you!
+Its multi-colored tiles and the imposing Gothic tower will absolutely captivate you!

-Located at an alley behind the cathedral is the apartment where Mozart used to live.
+Located in an alley behind the cathedral is the apartment where Mozart used to live.
 Go inside and find out how the musical genius lived here.

 The magnificent Baroque facade of Hofburg on Michael’s Square should be your entrance to the palace.
 This used to be the old Royal Theater (Burgtheater) where Beethoven’s “First Symphony” was first heard in 1800.
 Also, in the same theater, Mozart’s “The Marriage of Figaro” had its premiere.

-Go inside the arched doorway of the Hofburg Palace (above) and you’ll find more places to visit.
-One of these is the Kunsthistoriches Museum, part of the Imperial Palace of Hofburg.
+Go inside the arched doorway of the Hofburg Palace (above), and you’ll find more places to visit.
+One is the Kunsthistoriches Museum, part of the Imperial Palace of Hofburg.
 This is Austria’s largest art museum and one of the world’s bests.

-Home to 60 cultural organizations from around the world, Museum Quartier is worth your time.
-I actually stayed here for an hour, sitting on one of those gigantic benches outside.
+Home to 60 cultural organizations worldwide, Museum Quartier, is worth your time.
+I stayed here for an hour, sitting on one of those gigantic benches outside.
 If there’s only one museum you should see, I’d recommend the Leopold Museum.

-Home to Vienna Philharmonic Orchestra, the House of Music will surely delight you with their shows.
+Home to the Vienna Philharmonic Orchestra, the House of Music will surely delight you with its shows.
 If you’re staying longer in the city, you should see a show or two.

 Here is another music venue in Vienna!
 As the name suggests, this is a concert hall.

 Directly across the KonzertHaus, you will find two Beethoven Monuments.
-One is a tall statue and the other one is a caricature (photo) of the well-loved composer.
+One is a tall statue, and the other is a caricature (photo) of the well-loved composer.